-- From the 2011 census, there are about 4.6 million people in the Republic of Ireland and about 1.8 million people in Northern Ireland (U.K.) making the total population of the isle approximately 6.4 million people.
+- There are about 4.75 million people in the Republic of Ireland and about 1.8 million people in Northern Ireland (U.K.) making the total population of the isle approximately 6.55 million people.

 - Dublin was originally a Viking settlement and was founded in approximately 800 A.D.

 - The official Irish name for Dublin is Baile Átha Cliath, meaning "town of the hurdled ford".

 - The English name for the city is derived from the Irish name 'Dubhlinn' meaning "black pool".
 Dublin is situated in the province of Leinster near the midpoint of Ireland's east coast, at the mouth of the River Liffey.